B-T-D/datespot-suggester/README.md

 - [ ] Analyze user chats to find keywords relevant to date-location preferences, and tailor that user's suggestions accordingly.
 - [ ] Dynamically adjust suggested dates' price level and expected duration based on sentiment analysis of a user chats.
 Nudge users toward investing less money and time in a date that is less likely to be successful, and more in a date that is likelier to have good chemistry.

-## Priorities

-* Good suggestions for tiny geographic area > mediocre suggestions worldwide
-* Good restaurant suggestions > mediocre suggestions for fuller range of locations and activities

 ## Problems, challenges, and issues

-### SQL vs. NoSQL
-  I wasn't sure whether SQL or a non-SQL data architecture would be best.
-For some parts of the app, I felt SQL might be helpful (the restaurants data, which I expect would remain fairly relational and rigid in its schema), but for others I felt the flexibility and hypothetical concurrency and horizontal scalability of a non-SQL system would be valuable.
-I ended up implementing a JSON-based system, primarily to avoid prematurely spending time worrying about database architecture, while still having a system that could interface easily with the third-party, JSON-serving web APIs that much of the app's core data will come from.
-This quickly paid off when it came time to code the parsing of Google Maps API requests.

 ### Efficient lookup of keyword strings: binary search vs. hash tables
   As part of analyzing user chats to learn restaurant preferences, I wanted to look up each word in a chat message in a list of known relevant keywords--e.g. "Thai", "vegetarian", "coffee"--and then use the net sentiment of the sentence containing the keyword as a proxy for the user's feelings toward that keyword ("I love Thai food" boosts Thai restaurants in that user's suggestions).
 In a real dating app, each of the thousands of users would send dozens or hundreds of messages daily, so the performance of the keyword lookup would be important.